 Back book acquisition

 Acquiring a back book can create significant intangible assets.
 You will need to be aware of the impact this will have on the calculation of your prudential resources.
-Our rule at CONC 10.3 sets out how you need to calculate this.

-We will expect you to be able to demonstrate that any product or service sold to a client entering in or completing a debt solution is appropriate and of value to that client.
+Your firm must be able to demonstrate that any product or service sold to a client entering in or completing a debt solution is appropriate and of value to that client.